-There’s certainly a perception that the gap between the core functionality of out of the box Kentico and WordPress has closed in recent years.
+There’s certainly a perception that the gap between the core functionality of out-of-the-box Kentico and WordPress has closed in recent years.
 In many ways it really has.
 In fact for certain projects, even at the enterprise level, there are some solid reasons why WordPress is the better fit.

-Old .net agency mantras of “its just a better product” don’t really wash with educated clients anymore.
+Old .net agency mantras of “it's just a better product” don’t really wash with educated clients anymore.
 It might be better for an agency with a roster of certified Kentico developers to have their clients choose Kentico but clients don’t care.

 Getting the right functionality at the right price is their mission.
-If the creative agency doesn’t offer the technical skills they need they’re more than confident that the market will provide.
+If the creative agency doesn’t offer the technical skills they need, they’re more than confident that the market will provide.
 And with 20,000 digital suppliers in the UK and Ireland alone they’re right to feel confident.

 So what are the fundamental reasons for clients spending tens of thousands of dollars when they could have a content management system for nothing?

 1. It’s not integration